-(Cure of defective performance)
+(Repair and replacement of defective performance)

 The right to performance includes in appropriate cases the right to require repair, replacement or other cure of a defective performance.
-The provisions of Articles 6.2.1 and 6.2.2 apply accordingly. roami wat
+The provisions of Articles 7.2.1 and 7.2.2 apply accordingly.

-Article 6.2.4 Article 6.2.4 (Judicial penalty)
+Article 7.2.4 (Judicial penalty)

-- (1) Where the court orders a defaulting party to perform, it may also direct that this party pay a penalty if he does not comply with the order. - (2) The penalty shall be paid to the aggrieved party unless mandatory provisions of the law of the forum provide otherwise.
+(1) Where the court orders a defaulting party to perform, it may also direct that this party pay a penalty if he does not comply with the order.

+(2) The penalty shall be paid to the aggrieved party unless mandatory provisions of the law of the forum provide otherwise.
 Payment of the penalty to the aggrieved party does not exclude any claim for damages.

-Article 6.2.5 (Change of remedy)
+Article 7.2.5 (Change of remedy)

-- [(1) An aggrieved party who has required performance of a non-monetary obligation and who has not received performance within a period fixed or otherwise within a reasonable period of time may invoke any other remedy for non-performance.] - [(1) An aggrieved party who has required performance of a non-monetary obligation is not precluded from invoking any other remedy.] - (2) If the decision of a court for performance of a non-monetary obligation cannot be enforced, the aggrieved party is not precluded from invoking any other remedy for non-performance.
+- (1) An aggrieved party who has required performance of a non-monetary obligation and who has not received performance within a period fixed or otherwise within a reasonable period of time may invoke any other remedy. - (2) If the decision of a court for performance of a nonmonetary obligation cannot be enforced, the aggrieved party may invoke any other remedy.